Non-Archimedean Whitney stratifications: Algebraic results

 (As in Corollary~\ref{cor:pos-char}, we assume that models of $\Tx_0$ are valued fields for the statements to make sense.)

-Here is a an algebraic formulation of the previous corollary; by a ``subvariety of $\bbA^n_A$'', we simply mean a reduced (not necessarily irreducible) subscheme.
-Since the notion of a general coloring is not so algebraic, we formulate the theorem only for colorings which are given by a finite family $(X_\nu)_\nu$ of subvarieties of $\bbA^n_A$.
+Here is a an algebraic formulation of Corollary~\ref{cor:alg}; by a ``subvariety of $\bbA^n_A$'', we simply mean a reduced (not necessarily irreducible) subscheme.
+Since the notion of a definable map to $\RV\eq$ is not so algebraic, we instead formulate the theorem for a finite family $(X_\nu)_\nu$ of subvarieties of $\bbA^n_A$.